Variational description of uniform Lyapunov exponents via adapted metrics on exterior products

-For estimating the Lyapunov dimension (see \eqref{EQ: LyapunovDimensionDefinition}) we need to deal with the averaged function of singular values $\overline{\omega}_{d}(\Xi)$ for non-integer $d$, especially if we want to obtain sharper estimates.
-For this moment we suppose that $\mathfrak{n}$ is uniformly equivalent to the standard inner product in $\mathbb{H}$.
+For estimating the Lyapunov dimension defined by \eqref{EQ: LyapunovDimensionDefinition}, we need to deal with the averaged function of singular values $\omega_{d}(\Xi)$ for non-integer $d$, especially if we want to obtain sharp estimates.
+For the moment, we suppose that $\mathfrak{n}$ is equivalent to the standard metric in $\mathbb{H}$.